 - Think whether you would say the same thing in a job interview.
 (If the answer is yes because you don’t care, be prepared to lose the job opportunity.)

-Can we expect more polarizing times in the future?
+Can you avoid polarizing your LinkedIn profile in the future?

 I think social media plays a key role in creating divisiveness and lack of unity.
 The sharing of things is easy.
 10 years ago, you couldn’t reach a million people as a common citizen.
 Today you can reach millions with one Tweet.